10:30 hours GMT

-His tone growing angry, the officer began a rapid fire series of questions and accusation, all in Russian, as the helpless men. protesting their linguistic ignorance succeeded in only further infuriating their interrogator.
+His tone growing angry, the officer began a rapid-fire series of questions and accusations, all in Russian.
+The helpless men, protesting their linguistic ignorance, succeeded in only further infuriating their interrogator.
 His control sheering away like a ramshackle building in typhoon he suddenly grabbed Tony by his sweater's thick fabric, pulled him up, the manacles painfully twisting his wrists.

 "Do you take me for a fool?"
 He threw Tony back into the bed.
 "No American saboteur is ignorant of Russian!
 Do not play me for an idiot!"

 "Lost!"
 Doug shouted, cutting Tony off and drawing then officer's attention.
 "We're lost.
 We didn't mean to trespass.
 If you…"